markcyen/my_cup_of_tea/README.md

 - `gem 'jsonapi-serializer'`

 ### Database creation
-- In the command line, type in `ails db:{drop,create,migrate}` to set up your local environment database
+- In the command line, type in `rails db:{drop,create,migrate}` to set up your local environment database

 ### How to run the test suite
-- In the command line, type in `bundle install` to properly install the ruby gems.
-To run the test, type in `bundle exec rspec` in the command line to run the test and check the test coverage.
+- To run the test, type in `bundle exec rspec` in the command line to run the test and check the test coverage.

 # Requests and Responses